🟢

 OpenAI API vs Anthropic API

 See our full OpenAI API vs Anthropic API comparison.
 In short: OpenAI wins on platform breadth (images, voice, fine-tuning).
 Anthropic wins on reasoning quality and developer experience.
-GPT-4o mini and Haiku are comparable for budget tasks.
-For complex reasoning, Claude Opus currently has an edge over o1 in most real-world tests.
+GPT-4.1 Nano and Haiku 4.5 compete at the budget tier.
+For complex reasoning, Claude Opus 4.6 and o3 trade blows depending on the task type.

 ✓ Pros